SandraKla/Zlog_AdRI/docs/guide.md

 3)	In Plot: Select the lab parameter

-4)	In Plot: Select if the x-axis should be logarithmic
+4)	In Plot: Select which x-axis scaling should be displayed and if this should be logarithmic

 5)	Select the maximum zlog value for quick determination of very high zlog values (Example with the preloaded CALIPER-Dataset)